A low-cost, fully loaded basic printer, with heated bed, exclusive software, print failure recovery, optional dual extruder, and more! Read more

 They won't necessarily.
 Kits are going to start being built as soon as the documentation and video tutorials on assembling the printers are complete.
 Until those are complete, everything is being assembled and shipped first-come, first-serve.

-Get a Phoenix 3D T-shirt!Estimated delivery:Add $10 USD to ship outside the US
+Get a Phoenix 3D T-shirt!Estimated delivery:Ships anywhere in the world

 25 backers All gone!